 About a year ago, the Shopify recruiting team was evaluating 150 candidates in order to fill five roles.
 Absolutely determined to find the right candidates, they came up with something called ‘Recruiter Roulette’.
 In this experiment, four recruiters on the team interviewed all 150 candidates - for four minutes each.
 This way, they could replace impersonal CV screening with getting to know candidates better face-to-face.
 And ultimately, Anna believes it worked.
 Looking back, she knows that four of the six people they hired would have been screened out based on their formal CV.
 “This is an example of a creative way of bringing in great talent.
 And the crazy thing is, I didn't even know my team was doing it until I saw it," reflects Anna.
 “The team knows what they need to do to build impactful teams, and they get to figure out how.”

 Beyond recruiter roulette, the Shopify team has also run experiments like substituting a typical job posting with an email chain between a recruiter and CMO, in which they discuss which problems the candidate would solve in that marketing role.
 Yes, they literally screenshotted the chain and published it on their jobs page.
 Additionally, the team has tried tactics like posting a booth outside of IBM the day they laid people off, and piggybacking on the Pokemon Go craze by setting up shop at a hub for catching pokemon.
 Not all of these creative attempts have worked, but many have.
 Importantly, they've kept trying.
-“If you create a culture of experimentation, learning and failure on your TA team, the output is simply going to be much more impactful for our team,” Anna concludes.
+“If you create a culture of experimentation, learning and failure on your TA team, the output is simply going to be much more impactful,” Anna concludes.

 5) Proactively seeking out diversity of thought